Shikhargupta/vision-based-autonomous-UAV/README.md

 ##Setting up the hardware
 This includes preparing the Jetson TK1 board, activating the drone and setting up a serial communication between them.
-* Jetpack has to be flashed on the board to use all the features of the TK1 board.
+* Flash Jetpack on the board to use all the features of the TK1 board.
 [Here] (https://www.youtube.com/watch?v=J-ma4aZyqfY) is the video which shows all the steps clearly.
 * Install ROS (Indigo version is used here as it is most compatible with the libraries used) by following the [steps] (http://wiki.ros.org/indigo/Installation/UbuntuARM).
+* Install OpenCV on the board.
+Setup OpenCV 2.4.9 instead of the latest version as it contains the non-free packages as well (SIFT, SURF etc.).
+Follow this [link] (https://docs.google.com/document/d/1Fk_TDtEYP2b3LLZQTsYia96HplF_5mV7wHlRgcwBHVk/pub).
+* Connect the drone to Jetson using UART CANN 2 port and setup a serial communication between the two.
+Refer to the [Jetson GPIO] (http://elinux.org/Jetson/GPIO) to get the pin number of the I/O ports.
+[Here] (https://developer.dji.com/onboard-sdk/documentation/hardware-setup/index.html) is the complete hardware setup guide.
 * To use the Onboard SDK feature of Matrice 100 one has to create an app on dji developers website and activate the drone.
 Steps are mentioned [here](http://forum.dev.dji.com/thread-31786-1-1.html).
 Download the mentioned DJI_Onboard_SDK_Windows_QT_Sample file from [here](https://github.com/dji-sdk/Onboard-SDK).